Download The Guide

 (Difficult to ship)

-Everything you need to know to handle duties and taxes like a boss!
+Everything you need to know to ship cross-border!

-CIF: "Cost Insurance and Freight".
-An Incoterm that’s only applicable to sea freight.
+CIF stands for “Cost Insurance and Freight”, and is an Incoterm that's only applicable to sea freight.
 The seller is responsible for paying the costs and freight necessary to bring the goods to the destination port, in addition to buying insurance against the risk of loss or damage of the goods.

-Custom Broker: A customs broker’s job is to fully understand customs duties, rules, and regulations, and will know the processes and paperwork needed to ensure your shipments clear customs at both the country of origin and the destination country.
+The job of a customs broker is to fully understand customs duties, rules, and regulations, and will know the processes and paperwork needed to ensure your shipments clear customs at both the country of origin and the destination country.

-Commercial Invoice: A required document in international shipping that describes the items in the shipment and their value.
+A commercial invoice is a required document in international shipping that describes the items in the shipment and their value.
 Commercial couriers and customs brokers refer to this document to process and clear your package through customs.

 Author's Note: This blog post is not meant to be a static piece, but rather a piece that will be updated regularly as fulfillment changes from time to time!
 For any comments or suggestions, please email us at [email protected].